top of page

 When he was really broke, he would make what he called "gruel".
 It was some combination of ground beef, potatoes, and spices that he ate over rice or in a tortilla.
 He kept threatening to make it for his parents.

-His car broke down in the liquor store parking lot across from his apartment and had to be towed.
+His car broke down in the liquor store parking lot across from his apartment and had to be towed after hours because the parking lot was so small the tow truck couldn't fit unless the parking lot was empty.

 He received his tax return the day he died.